 Monday - What is rhyme scheme?
 Today we will look at the poem "Annabel Lee" and identify the rhyme scheme that Poe used within it.
 We will look at the first two stanzas together, and the students will complete the rest of the poem in groups.
 Review.
 Anticipation questions for "The Raven."
 Listen to Christopher Walken's reading of the poem.

-Tuesday - DO NOW.
+Tuesday - Independent reading time.
+DO NOW.
 Stanza-by-stanza review activity for "The Raven."
 Review each stanza as a class.
 One word to describe protagonist exit slip.

 Wednesday/Thursday - Pre-reading questions for "The Cask of Amontillado."
 DO NOW on revenge.
 PowerPoint for upcoming short story.
 Begin reading.